MeteoSwiss/camvis2/README.md

 python utils/check_imports.py
 ```
 If you get no error and the message "All packages have been successfully imported" appears in your console, you should be good to go!

 ### Dataset Creation
 Download the webcam images and the depthmaps from this link *link to come*.
-Uncompress the depth_maps.tar.gz file and put its contents in data/raw/depth_maps.
+Uncompress the depth_maps.tar.gz file and put its contents in [data/raw/depth_maps](data/raw/depth_maps).
-Similarly, put the content of the uncompressed images.tar.gz in data/raw/images.
+Similarly, put the content of the uncompressed images.tar.gz in [data/raw/images](data/raw/images).
 You can now create the dataset files by executing the command below.
 ```bash
 python data/make_dataset.py
 ```
-In addition to the .gitkeep file, you should now have 5 .pt files and the metadata csv file in the data/processed directory
+In addition to the .gitkeep file, you should now have 5 .pt files and the metadata csv file in the [data/processed](data/processed) directory

 ### Model Training and Evaluation
 In this section, you will find information on how to train and evaluate a model architecture on the dataset you previously computed.
 You will train the model architecture using a 9-fold cross validation and visualize the validation performance on each fold using bootstrapping.
 In this case, we train our best performing architecture, and we call the experiment **mymodel**.

-The model/run.py script allows to launch experiments.
-It comes with a parser that allows to define, among other things :
+The [model/run.py](model/run.py) script allows to launch experiments.
+It comes with a parser that allows to define, among other things:
-+ whether we want to run the model in training or running mode
++ whether we want to run the model in training or inference mode
 + what is the model architecture going to be
 + typical hyperparameters
 + files to save logs and checkpoints of model weights

 #### Train the Model
 For convenience, we provide bash files with pre-written run.py commands and arguments.
-However, it is strongly advised to familiarize yourself with the run.py arguments parser if you want tu use this project more extensively.
-You can find information about how to use it in the **Run Parser** section.
+However, it is strongly advised to familiarize yourself with the run.py arguments parser if you want to use this project more extensively.
+You can find information about how to use it in the [Run Parser](#run-parser) section.
 To train the model on the training sets of each fold, execute the following script.
 ```bash
 bash run_scripts/train_model.sh